 Please use the bins provided.
 The site is a working farm and litter and waste pose a hazard to livestock and wildlife.
 Be particularly careful to collect all tent pegs when you leave.

-For all pubs we recommend booking a table if you’re eating as they will be very busy over the festival weekend and food serving times vary.
+We recommend booking a table if you’re eating as they will be very busy over the festival weekend and food serving times vary.

-All campers are required to vacate the site by 12 noon on Sunday 2nd July.
+All campers are required to vacate the site by 12 noon on Sunday.
 Please ensure you take away all your rubbish and personal belongings, and take extra care to remove every single tent peg!
 This is a working farm and livestock will be turned out to munch over your sleeping spot very soon...

 Please read our Terms and Conditions as they contain some important rules that you should know before you come.
 Our family-friendly values begin on the campsite.